itSeez/arch/readme.md

-# Arch Installation
+## Arch Installation and Setup

-This is a repository for notes and scripts that help with an installation of [Arch Linux][arch].
+This repository contains notes and scripts that help with an installation of [Arch Linux][arch].

 - [Arch installation][archinstall]
 - [Arch setup][archsetup]